timogcgn/HTELWEK/Optimizer_Tool_README.txt

 In the state described above, gd_search would consider O(3^((d-1)*8) ) many parameter sets per iteration: We have 8 parameters per level and there are parameters on every level j=1,...,d-1.
 As a result, this method is rendered inconceivable for even moderate tree depths.

-To combat these runtimes, we introduced methods to reduce the overall runtime significantly.
-These changes reduce the runtime significantly, so that it is now possible to find parameter sets with a decent value optT within only a few minutes.
+To combat these runtimes, we introduced methods to reduce the overall runtime significantly, so that it is now possible to find parameter sets with a decent value optT within only a few minutes.

 --- 5.1.
 NO IMMEDIATE REVERTS ---